Portfolio.exe

 I even had to use sine and cosine to animate objects smoothly.
 A bit poetic, given I always asked my math teachers when I'd ever use this.

-You can try it out below.
-Just note that the projects inside are quite outdated, mostly from my college days.
+You can try it out below but note that the showcased work is mostly from when I was in college.

-I remember being so proud that it became my primary portfolio.
+I remember being so proud that this became my primary portfolio.
 But I quickly learned that asking hiring managers to navigate a game just to view my work wasn't a great experience.

 It works for someone like Bruno, who's showcasing game design, but for UX work, simple and scannable wins.